Did you know?

 Nudibranchia, commonly known as Nudibranch or also as a sea slug, is a type of marine gastropod.
-The word “Nudibranchia,” which literally translates to “bare gills,” refers to the delicate gills and spikes that the majority of them have on their back sides.
+The word “Nudibranchia,” which translates to “naked gills,” refers to the delicate gills and spikes that the majority of them have on their backsides.
 Although Nudibranchs have a radula feeding mechanism, they typically don’t have the shell, gills, or mantle chamber found in other mollusks.

 The exquisitely colored body features strange protrusions called cerata that act as nematocyst dischargers for defense.
-The number of Nudibranch species is around 2,000, and more are constantly being discovered.
+There are around 2,000 species of nudibranch and more are constantly being discovered.
 Although they are present in all of the oceans of the world, shallower, tropical areas are where they are most common.

 Appearance

-Nudibranchs can grow up to 16 inches long and are typically oblong in appearance, although they can also be thick or flattened, either long or short, intricately colored or dull to blend in with their environment.
-Nudibranchs’ asymmetrical beginnings are reflected by the location of the male and female genital apertures, which are on the right side of the body.
+Nudibranchs can grow from a few millimetres to certain centimeters long and are typically oblong in appearance, they can also be thick or flattened, either long or short, intricately colored or dull to blend in with their environment.
+Their asymmetrical beginnings are reflected by the location of the male and female genital apertures, which are on the right side of the body.

 Diet